America's awful economy in the first quarter was even worse than we thought

 US gross domestic product, the broadest measure of the American economy, shrank by an annualized rate of 5% between January and March.
 A preliminary report estimated the first-quarter economy shrank by 4.8%.

-It was the worst performance for the US economy since the final quarter of 2008, when America was in the midst of the financial crisis.
+It was the worst performance for the US economy since the final quarter of 2008, when America was in the midst of the financial crisis, and put an end to six years of uninterrupted economic growth.

 Much of the decline was driven by a sharp drop-off in consumer spending, especially on elective health care procedures.